University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 All members of the campus community also are governed by laws, regulations and ordinances established by the state and local municipalities, and will be held accountable by law enforcement representatives of those entities for any illegal activity.
 It is the responsibility of all campus members to be aware of these laws.

-Michigan law prohibits the dispensing, selling or supplying of drugs or alcoholic beverages to a person under 21 years old.
+Michigan law prohibits the dispensing, selling or supplying of drugs or of alcoholic beverages to a person under 21 years old.
 Employees, students, faculty and campus visitors may not unlawfully manufacture, consume, possess, sell, distribute, transfer or be under the influence of alcohol, illicit drugs or controlled substances on University property, while driving a University vehicle or while otherwise engaged in University business.
 The only exception to this Policy is that individuals of legal age may consume alcohol on University property in a manner consistent with University policy and State of Michigan law.
 University property, as defined in this Policy, includes all buildings and land owned, leased, or used by the University, and motor vehicles operated by employees, including personal motor vehicles, when used in connection with work performed for or on behalf of the University.
+The University prohibits the storage of consumable alcohol on University property except (a) as specifically allowed in licensed locations or (b) in private residences if the storage of consumable alcohol is expressly permitted by the building use rules applicable for the location of the residence.

-If alcohol is to be served at any event/meeting outside one of the licensed facilities on campus (Michigan League, Michigan Union, Pierpont Commons, Oxford Conference Center, Business Executive Residence, and Inglis House), the General Counsel's frequently asked questions web page should be referenced for proper handling: http://www.ogc.umich.edu/faq_alcohol.html
+If alcohol is to be served at any event/meeting outside one of the licensed facilities on campus (Michigan League, Michigan Union, Pierpont Commons, Palmer Commons, Palmer Commons, Business Executive Residence, and Richard Postma Clubhouse), the General Counsel's frequently asked questions web page should be referenced for proper handling: https://ogc.umich.edu/frequently-asked-questions/alcohol/

-Any person taking prescription drugs or over-the-counter medication is personally responsible for ensuring that while taking such drugs or medications, he or she is not a safety risk to themselves and others while on University property, while driving a University or privately owned vehicle, or while otherwise engaged in University business.
+Any person taking prescription drugs or over-the-counter medication is personally responsible for ensuring that while taking such drugs or medications, they are not a safety risk to themselves and others while on University property, while driving a University or privately owned vehicle, or while otherwise engaged in University business.
 It is illegal to misuse prescription medication, i.e. continue to use medication when the prescription is no longer valid, use prescribed drugs contrary to the prescription, and give or sell prescribed drugs to another person.
 Misusing prescription drugs can result in conviction with jail time.

-The University of Michigan uses evidenced-based strategic interventions, collaboration, innovation and the incorporation of the wellness dimensions to reduce harmful consequences of alcohol and other drug use.
+The University of Michigan uses evidenced-based strategic interventions, collaboration, innovation and the incorporation of the Model of Well-being to reduce harmful consequences of alcohol and other drug use and promote well-being by:

 - Providing education and awareness activities.